GROUP A STREPTOCOCCAL INFECTIONS

 B. CHILDHOOD TYPE—Classic GAS pharyngitis presents with the sudden onset of fever, sore throat, malaise, and often vomiting.
 On examination, tonsillar exudate and tender anterior cervical adenopathy are usually noted.
 Petechiae are frequently seen on the soft palate.
 In scarlet fever, the skin is diffusely erythematous and appears sunburned and roughened (sandpaper rash); most intense in the axillae, groin, and on the abdomen and trunk.
 It blanches except in the skin folds, which do not blanch and are pigmented (Pastia sign).
 The rash usually appears 24 hours after the onset of fever and rapidly spreads over the next 1–2 days.
 Desquamation begins on the face at the end of the first week and becomes generalized by the third week.
 Early in the infection, there is circumoral pallor and the surface of the tongue is coated white, with the papillae enlarged and bright red (white strawberry tongue).
 Subsequently desquamation occurs, and the tongue appears beefy red (strawberry tongue).
 Petechiae may be seen on any mucosal surfaces.

-Streptococcal impetigo begins as a papule that vesiculates and then breaks, leaving a denuded area covered by a honey-colored crust.
-Both Staphylococcus aureus and GAS are isolated in ...
+Streptococcal impetigo begins as a papule that vesiculates and then breaks, leaving a denuded area covered by a honey-colored crust. ...